-Congestion management and ITS projects are generally short-term and immediate action projects.
-Therefore, their role in the LRTP process is modest and are more thoroughly addressed in the congestion management process.
+Congestion management and ITS projects are generally shortterm and immediate action projects.
+Therefore, their role in the LRTP process is modest and are more thoroughly addressed in the CMP.
 The current TIP includes several improvements to the traffic management center, arterial monitoring cameras, and other traffic equipment improvements that address safety, active roadway management, and bicycle and pedestrian facilities.
 Table 6-4 presents congestion management projects funded for construction in the 2021-2025 TIP.

-The Collier MPO identified congestion management priorities resulting from the TSPR and the Local Road Safety Plan (Tindale Oliver 2020d).
+The Collier MPO identified congestion management priorities resulting from the TSPR and the Local Road Safety Plan (Collier MPO 2020e).
 Tables 6-5 and 6-6 present infrastructure and non-infrastructure multimodal strategies, respectively, that contribute to the MPO's project selection process.